Warenwolf/Flashpoints-of-the-Inner-Sphere/README.md

 * If you are updating, chose yes when asked to overwrite.

 ### Thanks
-I am grateful to CWolf for his tools like "Conversetek" and to Amechwarrior for their "Flashpoint Authors Guide," which provided valuable guidance (of the type - where to start??).
+I am grateful to CWolf for his tools like "Conversetek" and to Amechwarrior for the "Flashpoint Authors Guide," which provided valuable guidance (of the type - where to start??).
 Special thanks to CWolf (once again), t-bone, and Mal.D from CWolf's Mission Control discord for their assistance with technical issues.

 License: CC-BY-NC-SA-4.0